dempe/blog/resources/posts/books-2023.md

 ## *Outlive* by Peter Attia

 I listen to Peter Attia's podcast, *The Drive*, regularly.
 I enjoy the depth that he goes into on various medical topics.
-The last episode I listened to was an episode where he interviews a podiatrist, basically a 3 hour lecture on foot health.
+The last episode I listened to was an episode where he interviews a podiatrist, basically a 3-hour lecture on foot health.
 He also has episodes on eye health, dental health, mitochondria and zone 2 training, etc.

 The overall theme of his show is longevity and healthspan, and how these can be maintained starting no matter how old you are.
 Moreover, that they *should* be maintained no matter how old you are.